isabellarmonteiro/Bangladesh/docs/fish/03_fish.md

 Fish production has overall increased, with both capture fisheries and aquaculture growing in importance.
 Aquaculture has become more significant over the years as wild fish populations have been affected by overfishing, floodplain loss, and pollution, particularly in inland areas.
 These challenges have led to higher fish prices and made aquaculture more profitable.
 The development of private hatcheries and nurseries, which alleviated seed supply shortages, also contributed to this shift, although concerns about quality remain (WorldFish, 2011 - "Review of Aquaculture & Fish Consumption in Bangladesh").

+{: .note-title }
+> **Main Crops - Fisheries Overview**

+> - **HILSA**: Represents 12% of fisheries production and 1% of GDP, with significant sociocultural value.
+Captured primarily in marine and river fishing, hilsa consumption varies by wealth, with mature hilsa consumed by wealthier groups and young hilsa by lower-income consumers.
+The population has declined due to overfishing, fishing of young individuals, and fishing during reproductive periods.

+> - **SIS**: A nutrient-rich fish, particularly high in calcium and vitamin A, and consumed regularly by all household members.
+Traditionally found in floodplains and mainly consumed by rural, low-income households.
+Populations have decreased due to habitat loss from environmental degradation and competition from aquaculture and agriculture.

+> - **CARP**: Dominates pond aquaculture, primarily in homestead and commercial ponds.
+Major constraints include low genetic quality of stock due to inbreeding and hybridization, which affects survival rates and adult fish weight (Sarder et al., 2014).

+> - **TILAPIA**: Predominantly farmed in commercial ponds for domestic consumption.
+A majority is grown in polyculture systems.
+Constraints include inconsistent seed production and distribution, leading to varying fish quality (BK Barman, 2003).

+> - **SHRIMP AND PRAWN**: Account for 5% of total fisheries production, with half farmed for export.
+The industry faces challenges like low productivity, quality compliance for export markets, and limited availability of high-quality seed, alongside a focus on traditional production methods that result in disease and mortality.

 #### Aquaculture in the BIHS (2018-2019)
 In the third wave of the BIHS, 40.2% of all households engaged in aquaculture.
 The following culture rates were found for species related to CGIAR work (out of the total 5605 households):